Getting from Vancouver to Whistler is easy.

 Book My YVR Airport to Whistler Bus Now

-Luckily, there are Vancouver to Whistler seaplanes that not only get you there in just 45 minutes, but offer a once in a lifetime scenery escape as well.
+Luckily, there are Vancouver to Whistler seaplanes that not only get you there in just 45 minutes but offer a once-in-a-lifetime scenic escape as well.

 Harbour Air offers floatplane service from the Vancouver Harbour Flight Centre to the Whistler Floatplane Terminal.